docker-library/docs/websphere-liberty/content.md

 ## Using volumes for configuration

-This pattern can be useful for quick experiments / early development (i.e. `I just want to run the application as I iterate over it`), can should not be used for development scenarios that involve different teams and environments - for these cases the `Application Image` pattern described above is the way to go.
+This pattern can be useful for quick experiments / early development (i.e. `I just want to run the application as I iterate over it`), but should not be used for development scenarios that involve different teams and environments - for these cases the `Application Image` pattern described above is the way to go.

 When using `volumes`, an application file can be mounted in the `dropins` directory of this server and run.
 The following example starts a container in the background running a .WAR file from the host file system with the HTTP and HTTPS ports mapped to 80 and 443 respectively.